Chapter 17. Profiling

 17.1.
 Introduction to Profiling

-Profiling is dynamic program analysis (as opposed to static code analysis) and is used to identify slow functions, frequently called functions, and memory usage during runtime.
-Outside of MeVisLab, a number of profilers exists: gprof, GlowCode, Valgrind, DevPartner/BoundsChecker.
+Profiling is a dynamic program analysis (as opposed to static code analysis) and is used to identify slow functions, frequently called functions, and memory usage during runtime.
+Outside of MeVisLab, a number of profilers exist: gprof, GlowCode, Valgrind, DevPartner/BoundsChecker.

-• Network performance can be analyzed by profiling on the C++ and Python level, with an inherent awareness of MeVisLab entities like modules, PagedImages, etc.
+• Network performance can be analyzed by profiling at the C++ and Python levels, with an inherent awareness of MeVisLab entities like modules, PagedImages, etc.

 • No code recompilation is required.

-• No additional programs are necessary, which makes profiling possibly faster.
+• No additional programs are required, which may make profiling faster.

 What can be profiled?